 Greetings to everyone gathered here on the occasion of Gandhi Jayanti, I (your name) heartily welcome you to celebrate this momentous day along with us.

-On 2nd October, every year India celebrates a national holiday in remembrance and honor of the birth of Mohandas Karamchand Gandhi as Gandhi Jayanti.
-Mohandas Karamchand Gandhi, who is also famously referred to as Mahatma Gandhi, was given the title of “Father of The Nation” by Netaji Subhash Chandra Bose for his relentless struggles for our independence.
-Today is his 151st birth anniversary and we are here to revisit the principles via which he led his life and fought for independence.
+On 2nd October, every year India celebrates a national holiday in remembrance and honour of the birth of Mohandas Karamchand Gandhi as Gandhi Jayanti.
+Mohandas Karamchand Gandhi, who is also famously referred to as Mahatma Gandhi, was given the title of “Father of The Nation'' by Netaji Subhash Chandra Bose for his relentless struggles for our independence.
+The Nobel laureate Rabindranath Tagore gave him the title of ‘Mahatma’ which means ‘the one with the greatest soul’.
+Today is his 153rd birth anniversary and we are here to revisit the principles via which he led his life and fought for independence.

 Due to his active interaction with people and the influence he had because of his keen interest in their matters as he truly cared for the people and the desire to help them he soon after became the leader of the Congress party, and this only accelerated the power of Mahatma Gandhi as now his followers and supporters increased and so did his opponents.

-He devoted his life to relentlessly working towards spreading awareness about the importance of equality, peace, and harmony in brotherhood.
+He devoted his life relentlessly towards spreading awareness about the importance of equality, peace, harmony and brotherhood.
+He always opposed untouchability and worked for Hindu-Muslim unity.
+He believed in eradicating all social evils, worked along with Kasturba to empower women, and fought for women’s rights.
+He was also concerned about farmers, and hence he tried to improve their economic condition throughout his life.
 His principles and values still hold great value and people consider it to be the right path to follow and these ideas were spread by many of his disciples, literature writers, and artists.

-Today as we go about our lives let’s remember and honor his philosophy by treating people with respect and equality without any prejudices and not conform to violence even at our worst, let’s lead a life in peace by following the path of non-violence.
-Jai Hind.
+Today as we go about our lives let’s remember and honour his philosophy by treating people with respect and equality without any prejudices and not conforming to violence even at our worst, let’s lead a life in peace by following the path of non-violence.
+Jai Hind!

 Short Speech on Gandhi Jayanti